gschup/ggrs-website/content/blog/sparse-saving.md

 ## Saving and Loading Game State

-Depending on your application, saving and loading the game state can look wildly different, but one often used technique is serialization, for example with rusts popular [Serde](https://serde.rs/).
+Depending on your application, saving and loading the game state can look wildly different, but one often used technique is serialization, for example with Rust's popular [serde](https://serde.rs/).
 In fact, GGRS's own examples use `serde` and `bincode` in order to save and load the gamestate.
-While very convenient, this usually results in computation time problems when saving multiple times in a single step, as in a rollback shown above.
+While very convenient, this usually results in long computation times when saving multiple times in a single step, as in a rollback shown above.

 ## Sparse Saving Mode